fedidcg/fedidcg.github.io/charters/Proposed-WG-WebIdentityCredentials.md

-The *W3C Web Identity Credential Working Group* will develop recommendation-track specifications defining an API that allows websites to request a federated identity credential or assertion, with the purpose of authenticating a user and/or requesting a set of claims via OIDC or SAML.
+The *W3C Web Identity Credential Working Group* will develop recommendation-track specifications defining an API that allows websites to request a federated identity credential or assertion with the purpose of authenticating a user and/or requesting a set of claims in a compatible way OIDC or SAML.

 |                      |                                                                                                                                                                                                                                                                                                                                 |